Autoencoders: Advanced autoencoder techniques

 \subsection{Adversarially learned inference}

-An alternative generative model to autoencoders that synthesize data (such as images) is the Generative Adversarial Networks (GANs).
-In a nutshell, a GAN architecture consists of two parts: The generator which generates new samples, and a discriminator which is trained to distinguish between real samples, and generated ones.
-The generator and the discriminator are trained together using a loss function that enforces them to compete with each other, and by thus improves the quality of the generated data.
-This leads to generated results that are quite compelling visually.
-Yet, one of the disadvantages of GANs is mode collapse, which unlike autoencoders, may cause them to represent via the latent space just part of the data (miss some modes in its distribution) and not all of it.
+One of the disadvantages of GANs is mode collapse, which unlike autoencoders, may cause them to represent via the latent space just part of the data (miss some modes in its distribution) and not all of it.

-In Adversarially Learned Inference (ALI) there is an attempt to merge both ideas and get a compromise of their strengths and weaknesses \cite{ALI}.
+In Adversarially Learned Inference (ALI) there is an attempt to merge the ideas of both VAEs and GANS, and get a compromise of their strengths and weaknesses \cite{ALI}.
 Instead of training a VAE with some loss function between the input and the output, a discriminator is used to distinguish between $(\bx,\hat{\bz})$ pairs, where $\bx$ is an input sample and $\bz\sim q(\bz|\bx)$ is sampled from the encoders output, and $(\Tilde{\bx},\bz)$ pairs, where $\bz\sim p(\bz)$ is sampled from the used prior in the VAE, and $\Tilde{\bx}\sim p(\bx|\bz)$ is the decoders output.
 This way the decoder is enforced to output realistic results in order to "fool" the discriminator.
 Yet, the autoencoder structure is maintained.
 An example of how ALI enables altering specific features in order to get meaningful alterations in images is presented in Figure~\ref{fig:ALI}.

+ALI is an important milestone in the goal of merging both concepts and it had many extentions.
+For example, HALI \cite{HALI} learns the autoencoder in hierchical structure in order to improve the recostruction ability.
+ALICE \cite{ALICE} added a conditional entropy loss between the real and the reconstructed images.